sudo-wanderingsoul/Fedora-40-XFCE-steam-setup/README.md

 Personal notes about how to set up Nvidia drivers and steam on my laptop
 ## Pre-install notes
 * This is my personal experience on my specific laptop (Dell G5 5590) so your mileage may vary
-* **Big note: I never got my nvidia card working as my primary GPU.
-Everytime I followed instructions and set it as my primary, it would boot but not display anything after it got the login screen.
-FYI.**
 * I would also encourage you to look at https://github.com/devangshekhawat/Fedora-40-Post-Install-Guide as they have some good info and commands there
 * This guide (notes really) uses Fedora 40 workstation XCFE spin, you might have an easier time using the default gnome distro
 ## Fedora reimage notes